malintha-induwara/mastermind-game-assembly/README.md

-# Code Breaker Board Game Implementation in Assembly Language
+# Mastermind Board Game Implementation in Assembly Language

 ## Introduction

-Welcome to the Code Breaker board game implemented in Assembly Language!
+Welcome to the Mastermind board game implemented in Assembly Language!
 While this may not be true native ARM assembly code, replicating its functionality has been achieved to provide a similar experience.

 ![arm](https://github.com/malintha-induwara/code-breaker-game-assembly/assets/60071404/5c03b85b-53aa-406b-b836-b17e9143b819)

 ## How to Run?

-Follow these simple steps to run the Code Breaker game:
+Follow these simple steps to run the Mastermind game:

 1. **Clone the Repository:**
    ```bash